 There are some limitations when it comes to campervans, though.

-- Noise: If you’ve never driven one before, they can be quite noisy, especially if you’re traveling at night or on rough roads.
+- Noise: If you’ve never driven one before, it can be quite noisy, especially if you’re traveling at night or on rough roads.
 Some of the noise is from wind and rain hitting the sides of the vehicle, but other sounds come from rainwater dripping inside onto metal surfaces and bumping into anything that resembles a drum (which is basically everything).

 - Space: A campervan will have more storage than an RV, but less than a motorhome.
 Toilet storage is usually limited too—not just because there may not be enough room for one inside your van or RV, but also because they can often be noisy while in operation.